AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 Period beginning is marked by the `Voting` subperiod, after which follows the `Build&Earn` subperiod.

 Stakes are **only** valid throughout a period.
 When new period starts, all stakes are reset to **zero**.
-This helps prevent projects remaining staked due to intertia of stakers, and makes for a more dynamic staking system.
+This helps prevent projects remaining staked due to inertia of stakers, and makes for a more dynamic staking system.
 Staker doesn't need to do anything for this to happen, it is automatic.

 Even though stakes are reset, locks (or freezes) of tokens remain.